li-peifeng/Jellyfin-Actor-Refresh-Script/README.md

 This script is inspired by and based on a PowerShell script created by [deltonio2](https://github.com/deltonio2) to address the following issues:

-- **Jellyfin Actor Refresh Issue:** Jellyfin sometimes fails to refresh actor information properly, leading to inconsistencies in actor metadata.
+- **Jellyfin Actor Refresh Issue:** Jellyfin sometimes fails to refresh actor information properly.
 This issue is discussed in the Jellyfin thread: [jellyfin/jellyfin#8103](https://github.com/jellyfin/jellyfin/issues/8103)

 While working with the script, it was discovered that this method also helps resolve a separate issue with Infuse: